metapolator/metapolator/faq.md

 Post a [new Github issue](https://github.com/metapolator/metapolator/issues) with a narrated screencast video showing what is wrong, and describing what you expect.

 ## Concepts

+Please see the [wiki home](https://github.com/metapolator/metapolator/wiki) for more concept explanations

 #### What is interpolation?